WinFan3672/sociallydistant/README.md

 ### Game assets
 All game assets are (and must be) placed in `src/SociallyDistant/Content`.
 This directory is managed by AutoPipeline and some custom MSBuild tasks.

+## Continuous integration
+Currently, CI/CD is set up for the Windows and Linux versions of the game.
+Windows builds are done on AppVeyor, while Linux builds are built locally on Ritchie's workstation.